ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

    **SEO → Connect Google Account** page after connecting, or enter them manually on the SEO settings screen if needed.
 8. Activate WooCommerce to enable Quantity Discounts.
-9. Install and activate Elementor to use the Gm2 Qnty Discounts widget on product pages.
+9. Install and activate Elementor **3.5** or later to use the Gm2 Qnty Discounts widget on product pages.
 The widget appears under the **WooCommerce** section when editing Single Product templates in Elementor.
 10. Open **Gm2 → Quantity Discounts** and create discount groups to define pricing rules.

 If you plan to distribute or manually upload the plugin, you can create a ZIP